aidan-parkinson/corporation-sole/README.md

     Commonwealth Cost of Carbon
   },
   Principles of a Society of Peoples: {
-    {
     Peoples are free and independent,
-      Peoples freedom and independence are to be respected by other Peoples },
-    Peoples are to observe treaties and undertakings, Peoples are equal and are parties to the agreements that bind them, Peoples are to observe a duty of non-intervention,
+    Peoples freedom and independence are to be respected by other Peoples, Peoples are to observe treaties and undertakings, Peoples are equal and are parties to the agreements that bind them, Peoples are to observe a duty of non-intervention,